 - On November 1, 2009, the Company also executed a Distribution Agreement with GB Distributors, Inc. as an additional distributor and seller of its pharmaceutical products.
-The distribution agreement was for a period of three years from the effective date and has been renewed for another three years. - In 2014, the Company has entered into additional distribution agreements with Globo Asiatico Enterprises, Inc. and Complete Solutions Pharmacy for distributions of newly acquired Oncology Portfolio.
+The distribution agreement was for a period of three years from the effective date and subject to automatic renewal every year thereafter, unless terminated by either party by written notice - On December 1, 2013, the Company has entered a distribution agreement with Globo Asiatico Enterprises, Inc. for distributions of various pharmaceutical products.
+The initial term of this agreement shall was for a period of three years from the effective date and will be subject to automatic renewal every year thereafter, unless terminated by either party through written notification. - On April 1, 2017, the Company has entered a distribution agreement with Complete Solution Pharmacy and General Merchandise for distribution of various pharmaceutical items.
+The period covered by this agreement was one year and renewable upon mutual agreement of both parties.